CosciaLab/Qupath_to_LMD/README.md

 (3) I have an error what do I do?

 Create a gihtub issue explaning what are you doing and pasting the Traceback (the code that is trying to tell you what went wrong)

+(4) I have different number of replicates per category of samples?

+Either you create a set of classes that includes unnecessary classes and remove the ones you don't need from the samples and wells, or you create a set of classes that includes most samples, and then add the samples that have more replicates.

+(5) Can I somehow set a threshold of how much area to annotate per class?

+Not algorithmically.
+Options are: You manually sum the area per class as you annotate, QuPath has measurements per annotation that you can filter by class.
+OR, you can limit the collection at the LMD7 software (>8).

+(6) What if I want to collect various slides of tissue into the same 384wp

+I suggest you create a set of QuPath classes that include all slides, make sure they are unique (Slide1_celltypeA_control_1).
+Then annotate as normal and export a .geojson file per slide.
+Then you should create a samples and wells scheme that includes all classes from all slides.
+Process each .geojson file with the same samples and wells scheme, and collect one slide at a time.

+(7) How should I position my calibration points?

+The closer the three calibration points are to the annotations the less distortion you are going to suffer.
+Your tolerance for distortion depends on the size of your annotations (single cells will suffer greatly, mini-bulk less so).

+For example:

+In this image the small contours at the top will likely suffer distortion leading the collection to be of different tissue than the one annotated for.